toptensoftware/tapetool/readme.md

 ### --noanalyze

-By default, tapetool analyses audio files to automatically determine settings for how to best process the file.
-Use this option to prevent this auto analysis.
+By default, tapetool analyzes audio files to automatically determine settings for how to best process it.
+Use this option to prevent this auto analysis and use default settings for the machine type.

 ### --allowbadcycles